orta/gh_inspector/README.md

 Your custom objects will be verified at runtime that they conform to the protocol.

-You can see the default implmentation at [lib/evidence.rb](/orta/gh-issues-inspector/tree/master/lib/evidence.rb).
+You can see the default implementation at [lib/evidence.rb](/orta/gh-issues-inspector/tree/master/lib/evidence.rb).

 Both `search_query` and `search_exception` take your custom delegate as a 2nd optional parameter.